I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, though I didn’t realize it at the time.

 With an in-house affiliate program, you typically work much closer with the merchant and have a much tighter relationship.

-Just as with affiliate networks, you get affiliate links from the merchant’s affiliate program.
+As with affiliate networks, you get affiliate links from the merchant’s affiliate program.
 The merchant is responsible for conversion tracking.
-You have no way of knowing if a merchant is fudging conversions and depend on the merchant for timely payments.
+Unfortunately, you cannot know if a merchant is fudging conversions and depend on the merchant for timely payments.

 The advantages of an in-house relationship: